henrywoo/STLandMallocMemory/README.md

 Another observation is malloc/free's pool effect. malloc/free actually doesn't return back all memory to OS even after all objects are freed.
 Before string size is greater than some threshold value of 500+, malloc/free will hold around 30~40MB memory, and after that, the value jumps to almost 600MB.
 You can see the jump of the black dot line in the graph.
 This is not surprising either.

-What surprised me is the default STL out-of-scope RSS without pool allocator almost overlaps with the one with pool allocator!
-We can see the red and purple dot lines are very very close.
-I am using g++ 7.3 and it should the underlying malloc/free subsystem.
+**What surprised me is the default STL out-of-scope RSS without pool allocator almost overlaps with the one with pool allocator!** We can see the red and purple dot lines are very very close.
+I am using g++ 7.3 so it should the underlying malloc/free subsystem.
 But the behavior is still like the old g++3.3.
 One speculation is malloc/free use very similar pool stragey with STL pool allocator.
 I need some time to verify it.
 Or please email me wufuheng AT gmail.com or send a Pull Request if you know the answer.
 Thanks!

 ### List